CNSCP/cns-kube/README.md

 This repository contains an application that talks to the CNS Dapr Sidecar, written in [Node.js](https://nodejs.org/en/about) and using the [Dapr SDK](https://docs.dapr.io/developing-applications/sdks/js/).
 The application is used in conjunction with CNS Dapr and it is assumed this is already installed and running (See the [CNS Dapr](https://github.com/CNSCP/cns-dapr) repository for details).

-When running, the application monitors `kubecns.control` server connections and installs or uninstalls applications based upon the properties of those connections.
+When running, the application monitors `cp:kubecns.control.v1:provider` connections and installs or uninstalls applications based upon the properties of those connections.

 ## Installing